Help! I've lost my tax file number!

 Is your TFN needed for a new job?

 If it's not a tax-time panic over your lost TFN, relax!
-You have 28 days in which to provide your new employer with your tax file number before your employer has to start withholding tax from your pay at the maximum rate of 47%, plus Medicare levy of 2%.
+You have 28 days in which to provide your new employer with your tax file number before your employer has to start withholding tax from your pay at the maximum rate of 47%, which includes the Temporary Budget Repair Levy, plus Medicare levy of 2%.
 This should be ample time to try the measures mentioned above.

 Are you located overseas?